JH-Byun/jh-byun.github.io/index.md

 </table>

 ## Recent Updates

+**January 2026**: I was selected as the principal candidate of the [Fulbright Postdoctoral Fellowship Program](https://www.fulbright.or.kr/grant/postdoc/) and appointed as a visiting scholar in [Vijay Kumar Lab](https://www.kumarrobotics.org/) at the University of Pennsylvania in Philadelphia, USA.
+The visiting period is from August 1st, 2026 to July 31st, 2027.

 **November 2025**: I gave a seminar as an invited speaker at the Sookmyeong Woman's University in Seoul, Korea.